The Bankrate promise

 You’ll quickly exchange cryptocurrency into cash, which you can access from your cash balance in Coinbase.
 From there, you can transfer the money to your bank account if you wish.

 And while Coinbase is a popular option to sell cryptocurrency, it’s likely most useful to go with whatever exchange currently holds your coins, if you don’t have custody of the coins yourself.
-Some of the top exchanges include Binance, FTX and Kraken.
+Some of the top exchanges include Binance and Kraken.

 2. Use your broker to sell crypto